To carry out its core missions, MAG conducts extensive research to drive its planning and policy-making activities.

 Research is a key component of our human services planning efforts, such as research regarding the need for domestic violence shelters and evaluations of criminal justice procedures.
 The Human Services Division conducts applied research in areas such as aging, domestic violence, and homelessness.
 The data generated through surveys and other research activities informs regional planning and leads to the development of new projects and initiatives.
 For example, a scientifically valid survey of people 55 years plus shaped the development of the Arizona Age-Friendly Network.

-MAG serves the region’s data needs through a variety of tools and services.
+MAG serves the region's data needs through a variety of tools and services.
 This includes an online data center, interactive mapping tools, and extensive committee work to analyze data as it applies to the creation of public policy.
-MAG’s research is regularly cited in national journals and is used by national agencies such as the Environmental Protection Agency to develop and fine tune models used throughout the country.
-MAG’s research is often applied in broad regional contexts.
+MAG's research is regularly cited in national journals and is used by national agencies such as the Environmental Protection Agency to develop and fine tune models used throughout the country.
+MAG's research is often applied in broad regional contexts.
 These include efforts conducted in partnership with other metropolitan planning organizations, and in specific applications such as national Strategic Highway Research Program (SHRP2) grants, as well as in local policies and initiatives.
+In addition, MAG staff is represented on Standing Committees of the Transportation Research Board, a part of The National Academies of Sciences, Engineering, and Medicine, in membership and leadership roles.